Cyrenius A. Newcomb Sr.: Partnership with John Endicott

 Massachusetts native and Harvard graduate John Endicott came to Detroit in 1891, becoming head bookkeeper of Newcomb's enterprise.
-He was “admitted as a member of the firm” in 1896 and became treasurer when Newcomb-Endicott was incorporated as a department store in 1903.
+He was "admitted as a member of the firm" in 1896 and became treasurer when Newcomb-Endicott was incorporated as a department store in 1903.
 He was married twice, first to Elizabeth Watson, who died, and then in 1902 to Mary Elizabeth Booth and had three children.
 His other endeavors included being director of the Michigan State Agricultural Society, and owner of a large stock farm near Birmingham where he bred Hackney horses.
 Newcomb-Endicott Co. was Michigan's first department store, founded in 1868, predating the J.L.
 Hudson Co., Crowley-Milner Co., or the Ernst Kern Co.

 Detroit Athletic Club connection

 When the Detroit Athletic Club (DAC) was reorganized in the early 1910s, merging with the Wolverine Automotive Club and the remnant of the nearly defunct original organization, Newcomb-Endicott was picked as the contractor to provide much of the original interior furnishings.

 The front section of the April 17, 1915 edition of Detroit Saturday Night was devoted almost exclusively to how the DAC was built.

-The store was given an “honorable mention” in the Detroit Saturday Night paper, which described how it provided “carpets and rugs of handsome design and exquisite workmanship.”
-Newcomb-Endicott had been chosen among Detroit's other department stores because its “ability to handle big orders of this kind has been demonstrated often before in the equipping and furnishing of other public buildings,” the paper continued.
+The store was given an "honorable mention" in the Detroit Saturday Night paper, which described how it provided "carpets and rugs of handsome design and exquisite workmanship."
+Newcomb-Endicott had been chosen among Detroit's other department stores because its "ability to handle big orders of this kind has been demonstrated often before in the equipping and furnishing of other public buildings," the paper continued.

 Other activities

 Newcomb Sr. was president of Newcomb-Endicott up until the time of his death in late 1915, but had abandoned an active role in the business due to failing health. also enjoyed automobiling.
 He was a Republican and a Universalist.
 Known for his philanthropic work, he was a member of the board of several charities and was active in politics although he never ran for elected office.
-Cyrenius Newcomb Sr. died in late 1915.
+Cyrenius Newcomb Sr. died at his home in Detroit on March 9, 1915.